Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 rivet-mkhtml --mc-errs ttbar_gridpack.yoda ttbar_external_lhe.yoda
 ```

+#### Extensions:

+- To get a higher accuracy, one can simulate ttbar at next-to-leading order (NLO) with Madgraph.
+We provide the cards for this in `cards/examples/ttbar_NLO` have a look at these cards, produce a gridpack from them and shower this with pythia.
+How do the rivet plots compare to the LO ones?

+- An alternative to producing full higher order predictions is to produce events at leading order with additional jets in madgraph, which can capture some of the higher order effect.
+Commonly this is done with up to four additional jets, however to have a reasonably quick example for this exercise we provide cards for ttbar with up to 1 additional jet in `cards/examples/tt1j_mlm`.
+This can lead to some double counting with the parton shower emmissions in Pythia, so we need to tell Pythia to remove this double counting.
+This can be done with the [Fragments/gridpack_mlm_cff.py](Fragments/gridpack_mlm_cff.py) fragment.
+How do these predictions compare to NLO and LO without additional emissions?

 ## Exercise 3: Modify rivet routines
 Rivet is a system for validation of Monte Carlo event generators that provides a large set of experimental analysis.
 It contains most of the LHC and other high-energy colliders experiments code which is preserved for comparison and develompent of future therory models.
 In this exercise we will use CMS_2016_I1491950 and will modify to add the number of jets and jet pt doing: